jssimporter/JSSImporter/README.md

 Recipes may be somewhat confusing to put together at first.
 Have a look at [my JSS recipes](https://github.com/sheagcraig/jss-recipes) to see it all in action.

 Also, a group template and a policy template are included with the project files to give you a place to start.
+(Note: These files are not included if you use the package installer!)

 Note on Objects
 =================

 It is worth noting that some objects manipulated through the web interface will be overwritten with their templated values after the next AutoPkg run of relevent recipes.
 This is by design, but may be a surprise if you try to edit, say, a policy, by hand after the JSSImporter creates it.

-Specifically, objects that get deleted and recreated every run:
+Specifically, objects that get recreated every run:
+Extension Attributes
 Scripts
 Smart Groups
 Policy